 - Amenities in the area- Closest store in the area?
 Where to buy more toothpaste or toiletries?
 Pharmacies in the area?
 Walking distance?
 Or taxi’s availability and price?

 - Technology permitting, it is nice to have a virtual tour of some or all of the property if possible.
-Instagram and promotional material are always shown in the best possible scenario, so if possible to see things “live” is always a good idea.
+Instagram and promotional material are always shown in the best possible scenario, so if possible seeing things “live” is always a good idea.

 - Ask for references of former retreat leaders and contact them to get their feedback on the center